DRAWINGS AND ENGRAVINGS

-These cryptographic drawings and engravings include both hidden animals and multiple hidden titles expressed in Caesar code, Morse code, and other systems.
+These steganographic works include both hidden animals and hidden titles expressed in Caesar, Morse code, and other systems.
 Hidden animals are drawn using branches, negative space, the contours of hillsides, and other pieces of the landscape set at varying depths in the space of the picture.
-To see them the viewer must look in a different way than when viewing the more conventionally drawn figures that occupy the picture space (and sometimes serve to misdirect the eye).
-The number of hidden figures is often used as an encryption key for the hidden titles.
+The number of hidden figures is often used as an encryption key.

-Many of the hidden titles are written using landscape elements to express 5-bit binary numbers.
+Landscape elements are used to express 5-bit binary numbers.
 For example, a five leaf plant with leaves pointed up or down can be read as a number if you take an upward pointing leaf as a 1 and a downward pointing leaf as a 0.
 If the pattern is up, down, up, down, down then that is 10100 in binary... a 5.
-(I always construct my binary numbers backwards with the least significant bit as the leftmost or topmost bit depending on orientation.
-Of course, if you don't know this then you can't read my code properly.
-In my system 10100=5.)
+(NB - I construct my binary numbers backwards with the least significant bit as the leftmost or topmost bit depending on orientation.
+You can't read the code properly if you don't know that.
+In this system 10100=5 not 20.)
 The fifth letter is E. That plant represents an E.